opensearch-project/documentation-website/_api-reference/ingest-apis/geoip.md

 The following code is an example of using <example_name> and adds the geographical information to the `geoip` field based on the `ip` field.

-## Automating updates for MaxMind databases
+## Mapping IP geolocation data

+## Automatically updating geolocation data

-The `IP2geo` processor auto-updates the MaxMind databases based on the specified interval.
+The `IP2geo` processor auto-updates the geolocation databases based on the specified interval.